ErgoExpo 2016 Recap

 A new footrest from Stand2Learn called the Footrest Followup made a splash, and is currently US patent pending.
 The device is designed to fold down when a user stands up, so the footrest is in the proper position for standing, and retract when seated, so it’s there for you to rest your feet on while sitting as well.
 Overall, an impressive ergonomic adaption for sit-stand desks.
 Look for our coming review.

 And balance boards abounded, with the two most noteworthy being the BackApp 360, which we’ve reviewed with a four-star rating in our BackApp 360 Balance Board Review, and the Wurf Board, an entertaining ‘surf board’ look-alike that inflates to different levels to keep your feet guessing during the day.
+(Wurd is one of many new entrants in our round-up of Standing Desk Balance Board Reviews.

 Standing mats were consistent draws, clear crowd pleasers.